 Personally, I find Active Zone Minutes far more useful.
 Yes, it is pretty much exactly the same system that Garmin has used for years, but Fitbit's devices and app are just more enjoyable to use than Garmin's.
 And imitation is flattery, right?

-If you're into sleep tracking (why?!) the Charge 4 is also very well endowed with features.
+If you're into sleep tracking, the Charge 4 is also very well endowed with features.
 An overall 'sleep score' attempts to rate your night's efforts at dozing, and those with a Fitbit Premium account can see a detailed breakdown of how long they spent in the various stages of slumber, from light to deep to REM to, er, awake.
 So that's nice.
 (If that's your priority, allow us to direct you to our best sleep tracker guide for some more options.)

 Perhaps more useful is a blood oxygen tracking feature that could alert you to health issues such as sleep apnoea.
 The Charge 4 is not a medical device so it won't literally 'alert' you via any messaging.
 However, if you look at your nightly blood OX graph and note wild variations in its level, this could mean it's time to see the doctor.